 Madagascar is one of the most extraordinary and wondrous countries in the world.
 Located in the Indian Ocean, off the south east coast of Africa, it's the world's fourth largest island and is similar in size to France or Texas.
 The vast island contains a tremendous variation in landscape and ecology.
 A mountain range runs down the entire length of Madagascar on its eastern side, anchoring a massive central plateau that is sculpted by terraced rice fields.
 The mountain range captures much of the moisture in the prevailing winds coming in from the Indian Ocean to the east, resulting in moist rainforests in eastern Madagascar and drier forests in the west.
 The overall influence on weather provided by the mountain range, combined with the span in elevation of the mountains themselves, has created several climatic zones across Madagascar and, by extension, unique types of forests.
 There are moist tropical rainforests throughout the eastern flank of the island, tropical montane forests in the central plateau, deciduous and baobab forests in the west, and the dry spiny forests in the south.
 The variation in geography is also impressive.
 In the central highlands, granite domes (reminiscent of Yosemite National Park in the USA) dot the landscape like large eggs in a vast nest.
 In the west, a massive region of karst topography has created a landscape composed of thousands of knife-like limestone towers, typically 50 metres (165 feet) high, called "tsingy", which are stacked tightly together and stretch for as far as the eye can see.
 Within the labyrinth of the tsingy are pockets of inaccessible vegetation and troops of lemurs (a type of primate found only in Madagascar) which climb the sharp rock pinnacles.
 In fact, lemurs are merely part of Madagascar's phenomenal biological endowments (see page below).
 Surrounding Madagascar is a colossal coral barrier reef, which is the third largest in the world after those found in Australia and Belize.

 Although Madagascar is one of the economically poorest nations on Earth, there are many riches to be found in its culture.
-Archeologists believe that the first people arrived between 2,000—4,400 years ago on large outrigger canoes from Indonesia (a 6,400 km journey!), which is astonishingly recent considering that it is a very large tropical landmass.
+People first arrived on large outrigger canoes from Indonesia (a 6,400 km journey!).
 Africans arrived later and added a number of words to the Malayo-Polynesian language brought by the first people (which remains the dominant language today).
 The several dozen tribal groups that form what is collectively known as the Malagasy (people of Madagascar) have created a unique and complex culture based on their mixed Asian-Pacific and African heritage.
 Many traditional customs, including a fervent belief in the power of ancestors, are practiced to this day.
 A wide range of cultural beliefs related to actions, called "fady", are central to Malagasy identity and are often specific to particular regions, tribes, villages, or even families.
 Examples of fady include: the importance of not pointing at tombs; that a shovel used to dig a grave shall have a loose handle because having too sturdy a connection between the living and the dead can be perilous, and; that newborn babies shall not be referred to as "ugly" by observers.

 The music of Madagascar is resplendent and diverse, reflecting the country's unique cultural heritage.
 An example of one of the traditional forms of music is that of the highlands Merina tribe, with its sumptuous vocal harmonies accompanied by a bamboo tube zither called the Valiha, considered the national musical instrument of Madagascar.
 An example of one of the contemporary musical styles is the Salegy.
 Originating from the northwestern coast, it is a very fast beat (typically around 290 beats per minute) dance music driven by a pounding electric base and drums, and featuring high-life electric guitar, accordion, and call-and-response vocals.